Skip to main content

 Time Until Control

 When growth resumes in spring (3-6 inches; April).
-For mulched no-till, roll at heading (mid to late May)
+For mulched no-till soybeans, roll at anthesis (mid to late May)

 Seed Suppliers

-Local seed dealers, Seedway, AgriCulver, local farmers (if the seed is weed-free).
+Local seed dealers, Seedway, AgriCulver, local farmers (if the seed is weed-free and high germination).

 Management Tricks